gcgarner/IOTstack/README.md

 ## Networking
 An easy way to find out your ip is by typing `ifconfig` in the terminal and look next to eth0 or wlan0 for your ip.
 It is hightly recommended that you set a static IP for your PI or at least reserve a IP on your router so that you know it

-The docker-compose instruction creates a internal network for the containers to communicate in, the ports get exposed to the pi's IP address when you want to connect from outside.
+The docker-compose instruction creates a internal network for the containers to communicate in, the ports get exposed to the PI's IP address when you want to connect from outside.
 It also creates a "DNS" the name being the container name.
 So it is important to note that when one container talks to another they talk by name.
-I gave all the containers names in allcaps like NODERED,INFLUXDB...
+All the containers names are lowercase like nodered,influxdb...

 check the docker-compose.yml to see which ports have been used